TwilioDevEd/introduction-to-apis-notes/course-notes.md

 [@craigsdennis](https://twitter.com/craigsdennis)

 PS.
 If you want to keep on learning for free, I can't recommend [the video game TwilioQuest 🎮](https://twilio.com/quest?utm_source=gh-link&utm_medium=referral&utm_campaign=intro-to-apis) enough.

-#### 📚 - Learn more

-* [📹 Understanding Webhooks on freeCodeCamp](https://www.youtube.com/watch?v=41NOoEz3Tzc) is a course I made about reverse APIs, APIs that call you instead of you calling them.
-Come hang out some more!